guardian/hackday-ever-elusive-kudo/README.md

 Transparent dangling carrots reads documentation data from GitHub, and passes it to an LLM in AWS Bedrock for evaluation.
 The results of this evaluation are then printed to the console.

-The provided GitHub Access token determines what GitHub data is accessible to the tool and the AWS profile that's used determines whether the program can call AWS Bedrock.
+Detailed runtime logs are written to the `logs` directory.
+These logs contain the contents of the documentation files that were fetched from GitHub.
+The documentation files should not contain any sensitive information, and in many cases are publicly accessible.
+However, these logs are excluded from the repository via the .gitignore, and engineers should be cautious not to accidentally share the log file.

-No data is persisted so there are no concerns around data retention, deletion or backup.
+Since this program has no data of its own, there is no need to consider data backups.